-The Zonta Club of Billings is comprised of executives and professionals dedicated to the advancement of women through education, economic stability, legal and legislative equality, health and wellness, both locally and worldwide.
+The Zonta Club of Billings is comprised of women and men dedicated to the advancement of women through education, economic stability, legal and legislative equality, health and wellness, both locally and worldwide.

 The Zonta Club of Billings provides service to the community through domestic violence awareness, grants for community agencies, scholarships for students and volunteer labor for local non-profit organizations.

 Zonta International is a leading global organization of professionals empowering women worldwide through service and advocacy.